 Set the HBTA alarm to a temperature that, if the battery temperature rises above this setting, an alarm will be annunciated.
 The temperature compensation (option 2) must be purchased and installed in order for this alarm to work.
-If this option is installed the battery temperature can be found in the "Battery Temperature" menu as shown in Fig. 4-2.

 Rectifier Fail Alarm (RECTF)